 A whole service investigation is an investigation which involves a number of individuals in the same establishment who are considered to be at risk.
-This will usually be led by the Rochdale Council's Integrated Commissioning Directorate in line with the RBSAB multi-agency policy and procedures and the joint Rochdale Council and HMR CCG Escalation Plan and Accountability Framework for Care Provision in Heywood, Middleton and Rochdale.
+This will usually be led by the Rochdale Council's Integrated Commissioning Directorate in line with the RBSAB multi-agency policy and procedures and the Rochdale Council Adult Care Escalation Plan and Accountability Framework for Care Provision in Heywood, Middleton and Rochdale.

-The decision to undertake a Whole Service Investigation can be difficult and may be as a result of poor practice coming to light rather than specific safeguarding concerns.
-Guidance on the type of concerns which might trigger a Whole Service Investigation is included at Appendix 1: Whole Service Investigations: Criteria for Consideration
+The decision to undertake a whole service investigation can be difficult and may be as a result of poor practice coming to light rather than specific safeguarding concerns.
+Guidance on the type of concerns which might trigger a Whole Service Investigation is included at Appendix 1: Whole service investigations: Criteria for consideration